Full time faculty teach in the Foreign Languages, ESL & Humanities Department.

 Elizabeth Meddeb is Associate Professor of English as a Second Language (ESL) and Humanities.
 She also serves as the Coordinator of ESL.
 She teaches advanced composition courses to non-native speakers of English, as well as several core courses in linguistics and the humanities.
 Her research interests include the interaction between technology and language use and conversation analysis.
 She is currently working on a study that investigates how speech recognition technology shapes both spoken and written language use for speakers of non-standard varieties of American English.
 This study is an outgrowth of her dissertation research at Columbia University and her professional work experience at IBM's T J Watson Research Center.

 Juana M. Ramos was born in Santa Ana, El Salvador.
 She has been living in New York since 1990.
 She is a writer, poet and educator.From 1999 to 2007 she was an adjunct lecturer in the Department of Foreign Languages at York College.
 In 2007 she became a full time Lecturer of Spanish at the same institution where she currently teaches.
-As a poet she has participated and represented her country in different poetry conferences and cultural activities in New York City, México, Spain, Dominican Republic, Colombia, Honduras,Cuba, and Puerto Rico.
-In June 2010 she published her first poetry book Multiplicada en mí.
-Her poems have also appeared in the XIII and XIV Anthologies of the International Poetry Conference in Zamora, México; Poetas latinos en Nueva York, México, D.F., and in digital journals/blogs.
-She is also a co-founder of the literary group "Coordenadas".
+As a poet she has participated and represented her country in different poetry conferences and cultural activities in New York City, México, El Salvador, Spain, Dominican Republic, Colombia, Honduras,Cuba, Argentina, and Puerto Rico.
+In June 2010 she published her first poetry book Multiplicada en mí and in 2014 a second edition revised and extended was published.
+Her poetry book Palabras al borde de mis labios was published in Mexico by miCieloediciones, 2015.
+Her poems have also appeared in anthologies, digital journals and blogs and literary magazines in Latin America and the United States.

 As an Assistant-Professor of ESL and French at York College, I put my training in second language acquisition into practice teaching both English as a Second Language and French as a Foreign Language.
 I am also the coordinator for the French discipline.
 Having grown in a multilingual, multicultural country, I have always been fascinated by languages and their expressive capability as well as their importance to the identity of the individual.
 Having experienced first-hand the implementation of Arabization, I have naturally become interested in this process and the policies aimed at ensuring the primacy of Modern Standard Arabic in Algeria.
 I am also interested in the attitudes of Algerian language users towards MSA, Algerian Arabic, and the Tamazight language.
 I am equally interested in the re-emergence of Amazigh ethnic identity in Algeria and the fight for linguistic rights